-This is the best way to experience true Aussie outdoor lifestyle and meet real rural locals.
+This is an excellent way to experience the true Aussie outdoor lifestyle and meet real, rural locals.
 It is also a really great opportunity to save some money and fund further travels around this amazing country!

-- A guaranteed first job in regional Australia and assistance with subsequent jobs thereafter.
+- A guaranteed first job in Australia and assistance with subsequent jobs thereafter.

-- Receive safety training on many aspects of farm work necessary for working in rural Australian.
+- Receive safety training on many aspects of farm work necessary for working in rural Australia.

 - Enjoy time at the incredible beach town of Noosa – a fantastic base for visiting Fraser Island, Australia Zoo and the Sunshine Coast.

 - Learn new skills and experience horse riding, dirt-biking, tractor driving and much more.

 - Get to know the real Australia by living and working with a genuine Aussie family – few travellers will have this experience and a paid job